It really depends on the course and the nature of the assignment, but the "short and sweet" answer is below, followed by more detailed information.

 It's often a good idea for students to start out with a Reference source, as these can provide valuable background information on a particular topic.
 The reference librarians can refer your students to highly specialized encyclopedias located in the stacks that deal with their topic (as opposed to 'general' encyclopedias, such as World Book or Britannica) as well as online References sources, such as Credo Reference.

 Students should also be searching the library Catalog to find other books and materials related to their topic.

-Edens Library has over two-dozen Course Guides (called LibGuides) that are custom-designed for particular assignments.
-Click on the Course Guides tab to see if one exists that fits your and your students' needs.
+Edens Library has over two-dozen Research Guides (called LibGuides) that are custom-designed for particular assignments.
+Click on the Research Guides tab to see if one exists that fits your and your students' needs.
 Don't see one?
 Contact us and we can custom design one for your course or assignment.